Global Trends 2025

 The relationship between achievements in science and technology and economic growth has been long established, but the path is not always predictable.
 More significant is the overall effectiveness of a nation’s National Innovation System (NIS) — the process by which intellectual concepts are moved toward commercialization for the benefit of a national economy.
 According to a NIC-contracted global survey of scientific experts, the United States currently boasts a stronger innovation system than the developing economies of China and India.

-China and India are expected in 10 years to achieve near parity with the US in two different areas: scientific and human capital (India) and government receptivity to business innovation (China).
+China and India are expected in 10 years to achieve near parity with the US in scientific and human capital (India) and government receptivity to business innovation (China).
 Companies in China, India, and other major developing countries have unique opportunities to be the first to develop a host of emerging technologies.

 Women